wallaceloos/Machine_Learning/deep_learning/readme.md

 <img src="https://github.com/wallaceloos/Machine_Learning/blob/master/images/training.png" height="140" width="300">
 </p>

-When this model is an artificial neural network with a larger number of hidden layers (a large depth > 2) and a large number of parameters, it is called of deep neural network.
+When this model is an artificial neural network with a larger number of hidden layers (a large depth > 2), it is called of deep neural network.
 The process of training it is called **deep learning**.